 In June 2021, the Department of Local Affairs’ Colorado Resiliency Office in partnership with OEDIT’s Rural Opportunity Office selected 16 rural communities that represent 169 communities across Colorado to participate in this program.
 Applicants were selected based on their rural status, COVID-19 impacts, connected economies, and economic vulnerability factors.

-Awarded communities are receiving:
+Awarded communities received:

 - paid one-on-one consulting